IQSS/dataverse/doc/sphinx-guides/source/index.rst

 **Reporting Issues and Contributing**

-Report bugs and add feature requests in `GitHub Issues <https://github.com/IQSS/dataverse/issues>`__ or use `github pull requests <http://guides.dataverse.org/en/latest/developers/version-control.html#how-to-make-a-pull-request>`__, if you have some code, scripts or documentation that you'd like to share.
+Report bugs and add feature requests in `GitHub Issues <https://github.com/IQSS/dataverse/issues>`__ or use `GitHub pull requests <http://guides.dataverse.org/en/latest/developers/version-control.html#how-to-make-a-pull-request>`__, if you have some code, scripts or documentation that you'd like to share.
 If you have a **security issue** to report, please email `security@dataverse.org <mailto:security@dataverse.org>`__.